NLnetLabs/krill-manual/source/hsm.rst

 connect in any way it needs to the backend which can be local or remote, or possibly even to a cluster of systems.
-Krill sees only the library, it has no way of knowing whether the backend is local or remote, singlular or clustered.
-However it also has no way of controlling how long the library will block to wait for a task to complete or how many requests it can handle at once or how many system resources it uses.
+Krill sees only the library, it has no way of knowing whether the backend is local or remote, singular or clustered.
+This means it also has no way of controlling how long the library will block to wait for a task to complete or how many requests it can handle at once or how many system resources it uses.